abjoseph/AzureExplore/README.md

 # AzureExplore

-A suite of projects created with the sole purpose of exploring and better understanding the use-case of the various Azure services and resources.
+A suite of projects created with the sole purpose of exploring and better understanding the use-case for various Azure services and resources.